'It's a terrible thing': First helicopter pilot on the scene of Kaikōura boat tragedy speaks

 "There were some humpbacks in quite close."

-Where the accident happened in the water is 20-30 metres deep, and drops down to 500 metres in the canyon below close in.
+Where the accident happened in the water is 20-30m deep, and drops down to 500m in the canyon below close in.

 "It is not very nice for a town like Kaikōura that relies on tourism.
 It will be the talk of the town.
 Everyone knows each other and there are quite a few charter operations.